breatheco-de/content/src/content/lesson/backend-developer.md

 + Stream video and audio files.
 + Open/Create/Delete local files from the machine and update them with new content.
 + Compress images, videos or any kind of file.
-+ Access any program installed in the local machine and use it for your website (e.g. you can open the zip program and extract a zip file).
++ Access any program installed in the local machine and use it for your website (e.g. you can open a zip program and extract a zip file).
 + You can interact with any hardware connected to the main server (like a vending machine, fingerprint reader, Virtual Reality googles, credit card reader, etc.).
 + You can combine any of the operations already mentioned in your own back-end application flow.